F4ngb0n3/CakeSMP/README.md

 - **Fast Travel** - Got multiple locations that are your hotspots?
 Want to travel between them effortlessly and seamlessly?
 Fast Travel lets you set locations so you can do just that!

 - **Rubbish** - Tired of Lava Trashes setting everything on fire?
 Ready for a more modern and useful trash system?
 With sign capabilities, clean up your pockets and get rid of the rubbish permanently!

+- **Gear / Tool / Weapon Smelting** - Get your ingots and diamonds back from unused gear, weapons, and tools by smelting them down into the parts that created them!

 - ***And MOOOORE!!!***
 ####